pangxueyu233/Pipeline-of-transcriptome/step1.md

-# Step1.
+# Step 1.
 The alignment of bulk RNA-seq

 Firstly, we should download the raw data of ```.fasta``` files from ```Sequencing company```.
 Nowadays, we had much more cooperations with Novogene.
 Hence, we show the codes line to download the raw data from them: